qt333/Nodepay-/README.md

 #### 🌐 Cloud Flare Exception
 - Use good proxies
-- If error occurs more frequently, turn of soft for hour or two and then run again (after proxies rotation problem should be solved)
+- If error occurs more frequently, turn off soft for hour or two and then run again (after proxies rotate - problem should be solved)

 ## 📞 Contact